acgetchell/mundus-atrox/src/journals/second.md

 Careful investigation revealed a narrow chimney 20' or so up in the chamber, but the climb looked slick and difficult and no one risked it.
 Moving deeper into the cave, it again branched, going upwards into a large chamber with a wooden bridge 20' over the stream flowing down the left side of the main cave tunnel.
 A side branch also went upwards, but the ceiling was much lower.
-While the party was deciding what to do, a huge deluge of water came roaring down the main passage, washing most of the party nearly outside.
+While the party was deciding what to do, a huge deluge of water came roaring down the main passage, washing away most of the party.
 A few desultory arrows came out of the darkness, but they had little effect.

-The group decided to explore instead the side passage, but this time they made use of pickaxes and ropes that many of them had been carrying.
-CoralKing stealthily climbed up the passage, finding another group of 6 Goblins arguing and abusing a tied up human.
+The group decided to explore instead the side passage, but this time they made use of the pickaxes and ropes that many of them had been carrying.
+CoralKing stealthily crept up the passage, finding another group of 6 Goblins arguing and abusing a tied up human.

 Turning the tides, the group blitzed into the room, taking down all of the Goblins except one, which they kept as a prisoner.